Brendan Canty: Soundtrack work, film scoring, directing and side projects

+In 1989, Canty formed the band Girls Against Boys alongside Eli Janney.
+It was initially a side project for Canty, although he ultimately only appeared on one release by the band (1990's Nineties vs. Eighties) as he turned his focus to Fugazi in 1990.

 Canty frequently composes soundtrack music, primarily for documentaries, often with National Geographic and Discovery Channel.
 He also contributes to or helps produce other Washington D.C.-area recordings.
 During Fugazi's post-2002 hiatus, Canty took part in a side project, Garland of Hours, with vocalist/cellist/keyboardist Amy Domingues and drummer/percussionist Jerry Busher, both of whom have contributed to Fugazi recordings and performances.
 Their first self-titled album was released on the Arrest Records label founded by Busher and Canty's younger brother James, formerly of Nation of Ulysses.

-He presently has a band with Joe Lally of Fugazi called The Messthetics, and tours with Wayne Kramer in his revival of the MC5 called MC50.
+He currently has a band with Joe Lally of Fugazi called The Messthetics, and has toured with the late Wayne Kramer in his revival of the MC5, MC50.

 Canty's score for the Sundance Channel documentary series The Hill premiered on August 23, 2006.
 Canty was the sole composer on Hard Time, for National Geographic for all four seasons from 2009 to 2012.
 Also, the composer on two of ESPN's 30 for 30's: Angry Sky, and Birth of Big Air.
 He scored the film Frank Serpico.
-He continues to score film and television and commercials.
+He continues to score for film, television, and commercials.